 “The driving force for the 21st century is the intellectual capital of citizens,” said the Metiri Group in its white paper, Twenty-First Century Skills.
 “Political, social and economic advances in the United States during this millennium will be possible only if the intellectual potential of America youth is developed now.”

-In future blogs, we will continue to provide you with information about critical success skills for the 21st century.
+In other blog posts, we will continue to provide you with information about critical success skills for the 21st century.
 For example, what exactly do we mean by collaboration and teamwork, or critical thinking?
 How can we, as supportive parents, do more to help our sons and daughters develop these skills?
 What are the best educational environments for teaching and learning these skills?

-And, of course, we hope you will consider Envision programs as an important way to help your child develop these critical skills.
+And, of course, we hope you will consider Envision programs as an important way to help your children and students develop these critical skills.
 We believe our mission is vitally important.
 We hope you do too.